LaFerraille/Gaia_Mistral/README.md

 To run this application, you'll need:

 - Python 3.6 or later.
-- An API key from Mistral AI.
+- An API key from Mistral AI, Opencage and Agromonitoring.

 ## Setup